MarceloAndresMendoza/spoticlon/readme.md

 Spotify clon, an exercise of HTML + pure handwritten CSS.
 By Marcelo Mendoza.

+# Where to view it

+Here, with [this link](https://marceloandresmendoza.github.io/spoticlon/) on GitHub Pages.

 ## Description

 Using HTML and CSS, this website contains the style of Spotify's help page.